-This brings the question of how to measure the quality of a software product .
-ISO/IEC 25010 produced SQuaRE – Software Quality Requirements and Evaluation.
-It is a model that encompasses a range of standardised characteristics to measure and specify your product against.
+This brings the question of how to measure the quality of a software product and improve software quality .
+ISO/IEC 25010 produced SQuaRE – Software Quality Requirements and Evaluation is a model encompassing a range of standardized characteristics to measure and specify your product against.

-It is estimated that coding errors account for more than 100 billion US dollars wasted annually.
+Coding errors are estimated to account for more than 100 billion US dollars wasted annually.
 It costs 6 times as much to fix a bug after the product release than during its development.
 Most companies waste approximately 37% of their total software spending.

-Improving the work process and the quality of product benefits the firm economically and increases its popularity.
-Such enhancements can help to avoid the emergence of massive numbers of programming mistakes that in some cases may lead to fatal outcomes, such as cybersecurity breaches or infrastructure failures.
+Improving the work process and product quality benefits the firm economically and increases its popularity.
+Such enhancements can help to avoid the emergence of massive numbers of programming mistakes that, in some cases, may lead to fatal outcomes, such as cybersecurity breaches or infrastructure failures.
 In many cases, software that is not up to standard ends up unused.
 Companies worldwide choose to improve their code to enhance performance, save costs, and gain a competitive advantage in their industry.

 How to enhance your software quality?
-Software quality management is the answer when the question of how to improve software quality of the product is posed.
+Software quality management is the answer.
 It comprises three aspects outlined below.

-This feature of management is aimed to secure the attributes of the engineering process.
-It includes project and configuration management, evaluation of requirements and estimation, software design and testing.
+This feature of management aims to secure the attributes of the engineering process.
+It includes project and configuration management, evaluation of requirements and estimation, software design, and testing.

 Once carried out, instabilities in the software are to be identified and corrected according to ISO norms.

 Testing is the stage of software development meant to help identify and eliminate errors in the code.
 It is the terminal stage of controlling quality in software quality management and one of the most crucial ways to improve software quality.

 Two distinct types can be selected:

-- White box testing: to test the infrastructure of an application, reinforce design and security systems.
+- White box testing: to test an application's infrastructure and reinforce design and security systems.

 - Black box testing: specification based, done "blind-eyed" – without the knowledge of internal code.